 Through all the unique contradictions on display across the city, the genuine welcoming culture of the Moroccans is impossible to ignore.
 We’ll explore much of the city together with a local guide, and we'll do a local group cooking class in a beautiful courtyard then encourage you to haggle for trinkets in the Medina, visit the YSL Museum, pamper yourself at a gorgeous hammam, or take in a cultural show in the desert on the edge of the city.

-• Included – Walking tour around the Medina and souk with local guide.
-Group cooking class.
+• Included • Medina and souk tour of Marrakech with local guide • Group cooking class in Marrakech

 After spending the day exploring we surely deserve a stop at the incredible estate that Richard Branson has created up in the mountains - our reward for a full day of sightseeing before returning to Marrakech for our final night together.